kubedb/cli/docs/postgres_tutorial.md

 Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/install.md).

-TO keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.
+To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.
 This tutorial will also use a PGAdmin to connect and test PostgreSQL database, once it is running.
 Run the following command to prepare your cluster for this tutorial:

 ```sh
 $ kubectl create -f ./docs/examples/tutorial/postgres/demo-0.yaml